nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 **RUN THESE STEPS IN THE NEPI HOST**
-Commit your NEPI container with a description
+Commit your NEPI container with a description (password is 'nepi'):

     nepicommit "ros_setup"

 ################################################################
-### NEPI Container ROS Setup
+### NEPI Container Config Setup

 **RUN THESE STEPS IN THE NEPI HOST**
-Restart the NEPI container running in dev mode now using the latest commit
+Restart the NEPI container running in dev mode now using the latest commit (password is 'nepi'):

     nepidev
     dps # Show running NEPI container

-Log Into the NEPI container as nepi
+Log Into the NEPI container as nepi (password is 'nepi'):

     nepilogin